 - The landowner could be paid a fairmarket-value price from sources of funding that might include congressional appropriations, such as the Land and Water Conservation Fund (LWCF); donated monies; or third party grants. - Land could be exchanged between the property owner and a federal or state agency.
-For example, the LPP might identify lands to be exchanged in return for lands to be acquired. - The landowner could donate land to the National Park Service, or sell land at a discount, and, in turn, receive certain tax advantages.
+For example, the LPP might identify lands to be exchanged in return for lands to be acquired.

+• The landowner could donate land to the National Park Service, or sell land at a discount, and, in turn, receive certain tax advantages.

 This study recognizes that the availability of federal funds for acquiring interests in land may be limited.
-However, many of the goals and objectives of Alternative 2 would still be achievable through the application of other tools that could be used to provide incentives to willing landowners for conserving resources.
+However, some of the goals and objectives of Alternative 2 would still be achievable through the application of other tools that could be used to provide incentives to willing landowners for conserving resources.

 Water rights would be specifically addressed as a condition of each sale, exchange, and/ or donation.
 In general, water rights are appurtenant to the land, unless specifically stated otherwise.
 Land exchanges between Bureaus of the United States simply affect how a particular parcel of land is administered, and all existing water rights remain the property of the United States.
 Water rights associated with land exchanges or purchases with the State of Colorado, as well as private landowners, would become the property of the United States, unless language in the sale or exchange states otherwise.
+As an example, a landowner may choose to work with his or her attorney and/ or local water district to ensure that the water will continue to be used for agricultural purposes.
 Note that in Colorado, Instream Flow Rights, whether on federal, state, or private land, can only be held by the Colorado Water Conservation Board.